Project 2013 developer documentation

 Welcome to the Microsoft Project 2013 Software Development Kit (SDK).
 The SDK contains documentation, code samples, how-to articles, and programming references to help build apps for a public store or private app catalog and to customize and integrate Project Server and the Project clients with a wide variety of other desktop and business applications for enterprise project management.

 Project Server 2013 is built on the SharePoint Server 2013 platform, and Project 2013 includes much of the same infrastructure as the other Office 2013 applications.
-For documentation of the model for apps for SharePoint, SharePoint-based workflows, Web Parts, development with other SharePoint features, and documentation of apps for Office, see Apps for Office and SharePoint.
+For documentation of the model for apps for SharePoint, SharePoint-based workflows, Web Parts, development with other SharePoint features, and documentation of Office Add-ins, see Apps for Office and SharePoint.

 A major change in Project Server 2013 is the use of a single database in place of the Draft, Published, Archive, and Reporting databases in Project Server 2010.
 For more information about new features and deprecated features, see What's new and what's out for developers in Project 2013.
 For information about changes in the Project Server platform, see Project Server 2013 architecture.
 For an overview of the development platform that exists in Project Server 2010 and that Project Server 2013 is based on, see Getting Started with Development for Project 2010 on MSDN.

 Project Server 2013 is built on the Microsoft .NET Framework 4 and Microsoft SharePoint Server 2013.
 The articles and samples in this SDK provide a starting place for developing custom solutions and apps; they do not address all programmability features of Project Server or Project Professional.
 The Project Developer Center includes links to Project articles, blogs, videos, webcasts, visual how-to articles, and other resources.